shreyash-chandak/theGhostInTheMachine/README.md

-This `README.md` is designed to be the professional landing page for your research project.
-It synthesizes your technical implementations, your "messy research" insights (like the Gemma reasoning loss), and the final adversarial findings.
+# The Ghost In The Machine

+### Precog Recruitment 2026 | NLP Task

+This repository contains the complete implementation of the Precog 2026 NLP recruitment task.
+The project explores the evolving boundary between human-written Victorian literature (Jane Austen and Charles Dickens), AI-generated mimicry and regular AI-generated text.

 ---

-# The Detective and The Turing Test: Adversarial Stylometry

-### Precog Research Group Recruitment 2026 | NLP Theme

-This repository contains the complete implementation of the Precog 2026 NLP recruitment tasks.
-The project explores the evolving boundary between human-written Victorian literature (Jane Austen and Charles Dickens) and AI-generated mimicry.
-It moves from baseline statistical detection to deep learning interpretability and adversarial bypass techniques.

----

-## 🚀 Project Overview
+## Project Overview

-The core of this project is a **Multi-Tiered Detection System** designed to identify three classes of text:
+The core of this project is a Detection System designed to identify three classes of text:

 1. **Human**: Original prose from Austen and Dickens.
 2. **AI Neutral**: Standard LLM-generated text on Victorian topics.